 DTaP vaccine is given as follows:

-- Children younger than 7 years: 4 doses, 1 each at ages 2, 4, 6, and 15-18 months followed by a booster at age 4-6 years, prior to school entry.
+- Routine, regardless of travel for children younger than 7 years: 4 doses, 1 each at ages 2, 4, 6, and 15-18 months, followed by a booster dose at age 4-6 years prior to school entry.

 Tdap vaccine is given as follows:

-Travelers going to remote areas where tetanus boosters may not be readily available in case of an injury should receive a booster of Tdap or Td (as appropriate) prior to travel if more than 5 years have elapsed since the last booster dose.
+Travelers going to remote areas where tetanus boosters may not be readily available in case of an injury should receive a booster of Tdap (preferred for travelers) prior to travel if more than 5 years have elapsed since the last booster dose.